langgenius/dify-docs/en/use-cases/create-an-ai-chatbot-with-business-data-in-minutes.md

 Create a conversational app on the \[Build App] page.
 Then start setting up the prompt and its front-end user experience interactions.

 1. Give the AI instruction: Click on the "Pre Prompt" on the left to edit your Prompt, so that it can play the role of customer service and communicate with users.
 You can specify its tone, style, and limit it to answer or not answer certain questions.
-2. Let AI possess your business knowledge: add the target dataset you just uploaded in the \[context].
+2. Let AI possess your business knowledge: add the target knowledge you just uploaded in the \[context].
 3. Set up the opening remarks: click "Add Feature" to turn on the feature.
 The purpose is to add an opening line for AI applications, so that when the user opens the customer service window, it will greet the user first and increase affinity.
 4. Set up the "Next Question Suggestion": turn on this feature to "Add Feature".
 The purpose is to give users a direction for their next question after they have asked one.
 5. Choose a suitable model and adjust the parameters: different models can be selected in the upper right corner of the page.
 The performance and token price consumed by different models are different.
 In this example, we use the GPT3.5 model.